nginxinc/nginx-gateway-fabric/site/content/how-to/monitoring/troubleshooting.md

 This topic describes possible issues users might encounter when using NGINX Gateway Fabric.
 When possible, suggested workarounds are provided.

-### General Troubleshooting
+### General troubleshooting

-When attempting to diagnose a problem or get support, there are a few important data points that can be collected to help with understanding what issues may exist.
+When investigating a problem or requesting help, there are important data points that can be collected to help understand what issues may exist.

-##### Resource Status
+##### Resource status

-To get the status of a resource, use `kubectl describe`.
-For example, to check the status of the `coffee` HTTPRoute, which has an error:
+To check the status of a resource, use `kubectl describe`.
+This example checks the status of the `coffee` HTTPRoute, which has an error:

 ```shell
 kubectl describe httproutes.gateway.networking.k8s.io coffee [-n namespace]